mliew21396/remote-work-u2/week-4/4-group-research-methods/readme.md

 #U2.W4: Group Challenge: Research Methods

 ## Learning Objectives
-- Find and use built-in Ruby methods to solve challenges
+- Research and use Ruby methods
 - Iterate through data structures and manipulate the content
 - Explain how to use an existing ruby method